LumiSpy/lumispy/CONTRIBUTING.rst

 =============

 All functionality in LumiSpy is tested via the `pytest <https://docs.pytest.org>`_ framework.
-The tests reside in the ``test`` directory.
+The tests reside in the ``tests`` directory.
 Tests are short methods that call functions in LumiSpy and compare resulting output values with known answers.
 Please refer to the `HyperSpy development guide
 <https://hyperspy.org/hyperspy-doc/current/dev_guide/testing.html>`_ for further